-- Exfoliate your skin: you should follow the skin regimen of clean, exfoliate and moisturise.
-Exfoliation is necessary to slough away dry and dead skin build up.
-Use gentle exfoliator to avoid skin irritation or inflammation.
+- Exfoliate your skin: you should follow the skin regimen of clean, exfoliate and moisturize.
+Exfoliation is necessary to slough away dry and dead skin build-up.
+Use a gentle exfoliator to avoid skin irritation or inflammation.

 - Avoid smoking and drinking Alcohol: Avoiding smoking will not only benefit your lungs but also improve your skin.
 Avoid alcohol to prevent your skin from losing moisture.

-- Eat balanced and Healthy diet: Avoid food with high sugar content.
-A diet with lots offruits and vegetables will meet your daily requirements of vitamins and minerals.
+- Eat a balanced and healthy diet: Avoid food with high sugar content.
+A diet with lots of fruits and vegetables will meet your daily requirements of vitamins and minerals.
 Fresh fruits keep your skin hydrated.

-- De-stress and have a good night sleep: Add at least 20 minutes of exercise in your daily routine to de stress your body.
+- De-stress and have a good night’s sleep: Add at least 20 minutes of exercise in your daily routine to de-stress your body.
 You can meditate or practice yoga.
-Do not compromise on your required sleeping hours. it is important for repair and regeneration of tissues.
+Do not compromise on your required sleeping hours. it is important for the repair and regeneration of tissues.

 Interesting topics you may look for by LabsAdvisor: